 Our emissions reduction strategy

-Here are some of the opportunitites we are exploring to help us reduce our emissions:
+Here are some of the opportunities we are working on to help us reduce our emissions:

-• Improving energy efficiency through HVAAC optimisation and installing LED lighting and smart meters
+• Improving energy efficiency by implementing LED lighting, smart meters and other efficiency measures

-• Transitioning to lower impact materials such as bio-based alternatives
+• Transitioning to lower impact materials in our products such as bio-based alternatives

-• Increased circularity including design, maximising product lifespan and exploring sustainable solutions for end-of-life disposal
+• Maximising product lifespan and exploring sustainable solutions for end-of-life disposal

 • Scaling up our repair and resale business models